FULL-TIME | WINNIPEG LOCATIONS MERAF-AD Medical Radiologic Technology

 • Carefully review the admission requirements

-• Review the Allied Health Sciences FAQs
+• Review the Allied Health Sciences Frequently Asked Questions page

 • Your application will be cancelled without a refund of the non-refundable/non-transferable application fee if you cannot submit proof within 15 days of applying.